 Then amazingly, about 10 months into retirement, I noticed my pain had completely gone away.
-After 13 years of living and working through chronic pain because I thought I had no choice, I was miraculously pain-free.
+After 13 years of living and working through chronic pain, I was miraculously pain-free.

 Looking back, it is shocking how long I put up with chronic pain in the pursuit of career progression and money.
-The health benefits of early retirement are amazing!
+The health benefits of early retirement are priceless.

 Surprising Benefit #3: Your infertility issues may clear up.

-Both my wife and I worked in finance, a highly stressful industry that required 60+ hour work weeks.
-Although the money was good, we were constantly tired.
+Both my wife and I worked in finance, a highly stressful industry that required 60-hour work weeks.
+Although the money was good, we were constantly tired and stressed.

 The idea of children was not top of mind because we didn't feel like we had any energy left to spare.
+The average college-educated parent spends about two hours a day with their children.
 Further, we were very focused on trying to make as much money as possible in order to leave work for good.